SuperChrim/SuperChrim/Th19BugFixes/ReadMe.txt

  - Suika's bomb damage bug has been fixed
  - Quit out bug in Vs mode has been fixed
  - Achievement 21 can now be obtained

+Fixes (v1.10c):
+ - Aunn's second card works on all parts of Orin's scope